Dr Mansoor Ali

 Patients and Ghost faculty will reach on the day of inspection only.

 It is too ridiculous to see one or two interns standing side by of beds, with case records on the day of inspection.

 Some colleges hiring local villagers, including children, to pose as patients to pass a government inspection

 Even shared hospitals and OPD in some colleges.

-In one college – no homoeopathy teacher appointed in Surgery department as per records.
+In one college – no homoeopathy teacher was appointed in Surgery department as per records.
 Then who will teach therapeutics?.
-We understood that no surgery teaching in that college and the so called allopathy surgeons coming only on the day of inspection.
+We understood that no surgery teaching in that college and the so-called allopathy surgeons coming only on the day of inspection.

 The CCH, which is supposed to regulate and monitor the medical profession — from granting approval for setting up a medical college to allocating seats and later monitoring the conduct of doctors and teachers — has failed in its duties in setting up high standards of health care??

 College owners are regulators in Homoeopathy.
 They should be thrown out from CCH.
 Even though Ministry advised CCH members to keep away from the inspection wing, many were included in the panel on the backgrounds of Govt colleges or bodies.
 In MH one college owned by an MP, threatened the inspectors and they were forced to sign the reports.

 The situations are not much better in govt homoeopathy medical colleges also.

 As in last years – MBBS, BDS, BAMS and other course admissions were over in many states – but due to delay in CCH inspection and thereby getting NOC from the Ministry of Ayush – this year also BHMS admissions have not yet started in India.